 - 11.1.
-The Equality Act 2010 14 ('the Equality Act') provides a broad legal framework covering discrimination against people with specific 'protected characteristics'.
+The Equality Act 2010 ('the Equality Act') provides a broad legal framework covering discrimination against people with specific 'protected characteristics'.
 One of the protected characteristics is disability. - 11.2.
 It includes a positive duty to make reasonable adjustments for disabled people, and applies to service providers and those exercising public functions.
-This requires those subject to the duty to remove or change physical features, provisions, criteria or practices which would put a disabled person at a substantial disadvantage in comparison with a person who is not disabled.
+This requires those subject to the duty to remove or change physical features, provisions, criteria or practices which would put a disabled person at a substantial disadvantage in comparison with a person who is not disabled. - 11.3.
+Since December 2012, the EU Regulation on maritime passenger rights gives people with reduced mobility significant rights in terms of access to ferry travel, information and assistance and places commensurate obligations on the operators of ferries and ports. - 11.4.
+Where legislative obligations already apply, it is expected that ferry and port operators will meet these from their own resources. - 11.5.
+Where applicable, all building work or retro-fitting must be in accordance with Scottish Government Building Standards 2017.

-12 Data Protection Act may apply.
+&lt;sup>10 Data Protection Act may apply.
 To ensure permission (where relevant) has been granted.